laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    :feedback_d: Since we are using negative indicies, we will not use "Good-bye", we will use the last element, which is the list [10, 9, [], "good night"]
    :correct: b

-   What is returned at the end of this program?
+   What is the output of this program?

    .. sourcecode:: python